 • Use collaborative tools: Google Sheets allows real-time collaboration and version history.

-Browse identity-verified data entry professionals on GoHireHumans.
-Post a job in minutes, use escrow protection, and pay just 1%.
+Browse data entry professionals on GoHireHumans.
+Post a job in minutes, use payment processing where configured, and pay Stripe processing plus a 1% GoHireHumans fee.

 Find Data Entry Pros